 Think you’ve done Tobago?
 Try our very ambitious food-focused itinerary for a slice of Tobago’s rich food culture!

 8:30 am: Snacks at A.N.R.
 Robinson International Airport (Crown Point) – The airport is the ideal place to stock up on Nut Cake, Jub Jub, Tamarind Balls, Sugar Balls and other popular local snacks.
 Buy some for today’s tour and stash a few in your luggage as sweet souvenirs.
-If you like sesame, you must try the delicious Bene Balls, a combination of molasses and sesame seeds fashioned into a jawbreaker-like ball.
+If you like sesame, try the delicious Bene Balls, a combination of molasses and sesame seeds fashioned into a jawbreaker-like ball.

 9:00 am: Tour the “Tobago Trust-Tobago Museum” (Scarborough) – Often overlooked for Fort George’s gorgeous views, this gem of a museum is packed with important culinary artifacts of Tobago.
 We love the old-time swizzle sticks, molasses jars, and the mortar and pestle, a hallowed kitchen instrument worldwide.
 (Museum hours are 9am to 4:30pm, Monday-Friday.)

 11:00 am: ‘Love Up’ the Bean at the Tobago Cocoa Estate (Roxborough) – Three things to do during your estate tour – snap pictures of the cocoa and the panoramic valley to sea views, taste cocoa straight from the pod, and of course buy some chocolate bars.
 Don’t forget to sample the herb-flecked cassava bread, which is baked on banana leaves in the estate’s mud oven!
 (Tours are on Mondays, Wednesdays & Fridays at 11am.
 Weekend only by reservation.
 Send an email email@example.com or call (868) 383-5519 to confirm.)